dzervas/whynot.fail/content/post/making-pcbs-at-home-milling-the-first-layer-and-why-you-need-it.md

 While not on the "simple" side, the tools that are required are cheap and can sit on your workbench.

 * A CNC.
 Almost any CNC.
 If you're a cheap fuck, a CNC 3018 will cut it (I recommend [this](https://www.sainsmart.com/products/sainsmart-genmitsu-cnc-router-3018-prover-kit)).
 The requirements for the CNC are the following:
-  * Probe support (we'll make a custom "probe") to autolevel the PCB
+  * Probe support to autolevel the PCB (it's just 2 wires that when they make contact a limit is triggered.
+You attach one on the copper and one on the cutter so you can map out how crooked the board is)
   * 1/8" chuck (== 3.175mm for normal humans) - all cutters I found have a 1/8" shunk
   * has a GRBL-family controller (not Mach3 or LinuxCNC)
   * At least 10krpm spindle